Religion in Honduras

-The predominant religion in Honduras is Christianity, representing 87% of the total population according to a 2017 estimate.
+The predominant religion in Honduras is Christianity, with Catholicism and Evangelicalism being its main denominations.
 The country is secular and the freedom of religion is enshrined in the nation's constitution.

+As of 2024, Protestantism is slightly more popular than Catholicism in Honduras, in contrast to other countries in Latin America that are predominantly Catholic.
+17% of the population practices a religion other than Christianity.

-The pre-Hispanic peoples that lived in actual Honduras were primarily polytheistic Maya and other native groups.
-In the 16th century, Roman Catholicism was introduced by the Spanish Empire and still holds a 46% share of the population.
-Protestantism accounts for 41% of the country's population.
+The pre-Hispanic peoples that lived in actual Honduras were primarily polytheistic Maya, Lencan indigenous religion, and other native groups.
+In the 16th century, Catholicism was introduced by the Spanish Empire and still holds a large share of the population.

 History

 Ancient religion

 The Maya religion was the ancient one.
 It was practiced a lot in the timeline of the 4th and 7th century, AD.
 It was practiced in some parts of Central and South America, and it was based on polytheistic beliefs and had to do with a big number of rituals with occasional animals and maybe even human sacrifices.

 Post-colonial religion

 The second Roman Catholic Mass celebrated in the continental New World was on August 13, 1502, in Punta Caxinas, two weeks after the so-called "discovery" of Honduras by Christopher Columbus.
 Thereafter, the Spanish began a process of converting and baptizing Honduran natives to the Catholic faith.

-Honduras holds a small part of the former Mosquito Coast which came under British influence—now in the extreme southeast of the state.
+Honduras holds the Northern part of the former Mosquito Coast which came under British influence—now in the extreme southeast of the state.
 Protestant churches gained following in that sparsely populated area on the Caribbean coast, especially Anglicanism and the Moravian Church.